Virtual reality and augmented reality: buzzwords with a shelf-life or here to stay?

 Besides its early-stage application in spheres as diverse as project management, gaming, and healthcare, augmented reality and virtual reality have a real business use.

-Employing VR and AR as part of your business strategy can streamline your processes, help you bring in more customers, train your employees more effectively and boost profits and productivity.
+Employing VR and AR as part of your business strategy can, in fact, streamline your processes, help you bring in more customers, train your employees more effectively and boost profits and productivity.

 Customer product trials